amida-tech/amida-auth-microservice/README.md

 openssl rsa -in private.key -pubout -outform PEM -out private.key.pub
 ```

+### Seeding
+Since many operations require an admin user, you may find it easiest to begin using the service with a default admin user, to be removed later.
+To create this user, simply run `yarn seed`.

 ### API Spec
 Apiary docs can be found at http://docs.amidaauth.apiary.io/.